ceostroff/harry-potter-gpt2-fanfiction/README.md

 The script will ask you for a prompt: this is the initial text the model will use to generate a story.
 If you edit the file you can adjust the temperature ('randomness' of the generated text, default at `0.7`), the length and the number of stories (by default 10 blobs of 60 words each).
 See the original file with all the options [here](https://github.com/huggingface/transformers/blob/master/examples/text-generation/run_generation.py).

+## Getting data
+The scripts to collect the text from fanfiction stories is in the scrapers folder.
+The first scraper, `fetchData.py` will get the links for the first 1,000 links among the highest rated Harry Potter fanfiction stories.
+This will write those links to a csv called `HPSummary.csv` with other data about each story.

+The script `fetchContent.py` will get each link to the story from the csv and write its contents to a text file locally under the data folder.
+The files will be named by the story ID.
+The file `sortData.py` will combine those with the needed delimeter and write them to a folder with one file to create a larger `training.txt` file and the other to create a smaller `test.txt` file.

 ## Train your own model with AWS

 You can train the model in your own computer but if you don't own a desktop with a dedicated graphics card and loads of memory it will take a long time.
 That's why we opted to train the model using an Ubuntu AWS instance with special machine-learning hardware.